rust-lang/rust/doc/tutorial.md

 > ***Note***: You may also hear managed boxes referred to as 'shared
 > boxes' or 'shared pointers', and owned boxes as 'unique boxes/pointers'.
 > Borrowed pointers are sometimes called 'region pointers'.
 The preferred
-> terminology is as presented here.
+> terminology is what we present here.

 ## Managed boxes

 Managed boxes are pointers to heap-allocated, garbage collected memory.
-Creating a managed box is done by simply applying the unary `@` operator to an expression.
-The result of the expression will be boxed, resulting in a box of the right type.
+Applying the unary `@` operator to an expression creates a managed box.
+The resulting box contains the result of the expression.
 Copying a shared box, as happens during assignment, only copies a pointer, never the contents of the box.

 ~~~~
 let x: @int = @10; // New box